0 Items in Your Cart

 In general, workers measure batches according to formulas; set reaction parameters for temperature, pressure, or flow of materials; and read gauges to monitor processes.
 They do routine testing, keep records, and write progress reports.
 Many operators use computerized control panels to monitor processes.
 Some operate mixing machines, agitator tanks, blenders, steam cookers, and other equipment.
 A worker may pour two or more raw ingredients from storage vats into a reaction vessel or empty cars from overhead conveyors, dumping the contents of a barrel or drum, or manually transfer materials from a hopper, box, or other container.
 The worker measures a preset amount of ingredients and then activates the mixing machine, while keeping an eye on the gauges and controls.

 When the mixture has reached the desired consistency, color, or other characteristic, a test sample is removed.
 If the analysis is satisfactory, the mixture is moved to its next destination by conveyor or by piping, which pumps product into another container or processing machine or empties it into drums or vats.
-The operator then records the amount and condition of the mixture and readies his equipment for the next run.
+The operator then records the amount and condition of the mixture and readies his or her equipment for the next run.

 Other workers may separate contaminants, undesirable byproducts, and unreacted materials with equipment that filters, strains, sifts, or centrifuges.
 Filters and centrifuges are often used to separate a slurry into liquid and solid parts.
 The filter-press operator sets up the press by covering the filter plates with canvas or paper sheets that separate the solids from the liquid portion.
 After the filtration, the plates are removed and cleaned.
 The centrifuge is a machine that spins a solid-liquid mixture like a washing machine in the spin cycle to separate it into solid and liquid components.
 If the desired end product is the liquid, the centrifuge operator discards the solids, and vice versa.